 Make the email enticing and something they won’t want to leave behind

 The fact that the customer initially added the items to their shopping cart tells you that they were interested in making a purchase.
 Think through the reasons that they may have abandoned their cart in the first place.
 Were the prices too high?
-Were there hidden shipping fees that were added on at the last minute?
+Was there a hidden shipping fee that was added on at the last minute?

 This could be your only chance to get this customer back to your site, so give them the best offer you can.
 Whether that means a discount on the product, free shipping, or extra samples, keep in mind that you’ve likely already paid money to get this customer to your website (think advertising!) so you want to do everything possible to keep them around.